Synthetixio/SIPs/content/kip-37.md

 The rewards system will follow the below outline.

-Elite Council Members:
+**Elite Council Members:**
-2.5k USD in KWENTA each month.
+- 2.5k USD in KWENTA each month.
-2.5k USD in KWENTA for the President.
+- An additional 2.5k USD in KWENTA for the President.

-treasuryDAO:
+**treasuryDAO:**
-2.5k USD in KWENTA each month.
+- 2.5k USD in KWENTA each month.

-adminDAO members 3:
+**adminDAO members:**
-1k USD om KWENTA each month.
+- 1k USD om KWENTA each month.

-Management Contributor:
+**Management Contributor:**
-1k USD in KWENTA each month.
+- 1k USD in KWENTA each month.

-Core Contributors:
+**Core Contributors:**
-Negotiated salary via the adminDAO
+- Negotiated salary via the adminDAO
-Negotiated Kwenta package via the adminDAO
+- Negotiated Kwenta package via the adminDAO

-devDAO PM:
+**devDAO PM:**
-Negotiated salary via the adminDAO
+- Negotiated salary via the adminDAO
-Negotiated Kwenta package via the adminDAO
+- Negotiated Kwenta package via the adminDAO

-marketingDAO PM:
+**marketingDAO PM:**
-Negotiated salary via the adminDAO
+- Negotiated salary via the adminDAO
-Negotiated Kwenta package via the adminDAO
+- Negotiated Kwenta package via the adminDAO

-Variable Upside Bonuses for Core Contributors:
+**Variable Upside Bonuses for Core Contributors:**
-The adminDAO will receive 1% of all inflation and 1% of all fees each month and reallocate these bonuses to the Core Contributors as they see fit.
+- The adminDAO will receive 1% of all inflation and 1% of all fees each month and reallocate these bonuses to the Core Contributors as they see fit.

-Milestones Bonuses
+**Milestones Bonuses:**
-As milestones are reached on the roadmap, the Core Contributors will earn milestone bonuses (See KIP 33).
+- As milestones are reached on the roadmap, the Core Contributors will earn milestone bonuses (See KIP 33).
 The treasuryDAO will determine a budget for each epoch's milestone bounties.
 The adminDAO will be tasked with distributing a completed milestones bonus to relevant contributors.

 This KIP overrules the amount of compensation set aside for the Elite Council in KIP-2.